Water Technology and Policy

 - Reeta Prusty Rao (Biology & Biotechnology): Identification of microbial contaminants

-- Vadim Yakovlev (Mathematical Sciences): Multiphysics modelling
+- Vadim Yakovlev (Mathematical Sciences): Multiphysics modeling

 - Laureen Elgert (Social Science & Policy Studies): Environment and development, sustainable development, politics and environment

 - Isa Bar-On (Mechanical Engineering): Policy level systems modeling, health care

 - Corey Denenberg Dehner (Interdisciplinary & Global Studies Division): Storm water, drinking water, environmental justice and dam removal policies

 - Scott Jiusto (Interdisciplinary & Global Studies Division): Sustainability, water sanitation and management

 - Robert Krueger (Social Science & Policy Studies): Urban sustainability, comparative policy analysis and environmental justice